duff2013/UartEvent/README.md

 <h3>Teensy 3.0/3.1 SerialEvent Library</h3>

 <b>Overview:</b><br>
->SerialEvents use DMA for transferring and Receiving data in the "background".
+>SerialEvents use DMA for transferring and Receiving data in the "background" making a full-duplex serial communications more possible.
+By using the DMA to handle the serial i/o you can lesson the load on the Teensy while sending and receiving.
+This library intends to hand over more control to the user by using Events which give you more flexablity.
 Events that are supported currently are:<br>
 1. Receive Buffer Full<br>
 2. Read Bytes Until<br>